How to Build a Prediction Market Platform Like Polymarket

 Avoid development companies that promise unrealistically short timelines — full prediction market platforms take months, not weeks.
 Additionally, treat any firm that frames security audits as optional as an automatic disqualification.
 Furthermore, generic blockchain development firms without specific DeFi or prediction market portfolios carry significantly higher delivery risk than specialised teams.

 “The platforms that will dominate the next market cycle are being built right now with institutional-grade infrastructure and compliance frameworks.
-Prediction markets crypto adoption is still in its early innings — teams that prioritise security and regulatory clarity today will define the category tomorrow.” — Blockchain Infrastructure Architect
+Prediction market crypto adoption is still in its early innings — teams that prioritise security and regulatory clarity today will define the category tomorrow.” — Blockchain Infrastructure Architect

 The Future of Decentralised Prediction Markets in 2025 and Beyond